 B. Provision of personal data to third parties for use in direct marketing

-In addition to the regulation on the use of personal data by data users for their own direct marketing purposes, the amended Ordinance introduces more stringent regulations on providing personal data to third parties for use in direct marketing, including the sale of personal data.
+In addition to the regulation on the use of personal data by data users for their own direct marketing purposes, the Ordinance contains more stringent regulations on providing personal data to third parties for use in direct marketing, including the sale of personal data.

 When data users intend to provide personal data to third parties for use in direct marketing, the data users must follow a procedure similar to that outlined above in part A. Additionally, they must inform the data subjects of two other kinds of information in relation to the intended use (section 35J):